DongDong810/make-your-emoji/README.md

   </tr>
   <tr>
     <td colspan="3" align="center" style="border: none;">
-      A photo of [V] fox plushie standing against the tree in the forest.
+      A photo of [V] otter plushie standing in a garden surrounded by flowers.
     </td>
   </tr>
 </table>